-In this blog post, we will be digging deep into the types of sales pitches, and find an answer to the question on which sales pitch is the most effective one to be used in tech sales.
-It is hoped that after reading, you can come up with lots of idea in making a great sales pitch.
+In this blog post, we will be digging deep into the types of sales pitches and finding an answer to the question of which sales pitch is the most effective one to be used in tech sales.
+It is hoped that after reading, you can come up with lots of ideas for making a great sales pitch.

 Sales Pitch Defined